 Another good way to deal with timeline issues is to have project managers build additional time into business planning processes and policies to accommodate the First Nation community.

-There you have it - some tips from the third edition of our book Working Effectively with Indigenous Peoples® for your consideration as you develop your personal or corporate First Nation engagement strategy.
+There you have it - some tips from the fourth edition of our book Working Effectively with Indigenous Peoples® for your consideration as you develop your personal or corporate First Nation engagement strategy.

 If you would like to learn more about what to say and not say when working effectively with First Nations download this free e-Book.